callnow

 The money received from banks and investors, as well as the money distributed to shareholders, is referred to as cash from financing activities.
 This covers all dividends, repurchase payments for stock, and principal repayments for loans provided by the corporation.

-Cash-in occurs when capital is raised, and cash-out occurs when dividends are paid.
-These are changes in cash from finance.
-Therefore, a business that issues bonds to the general public gets funding in the form of cash.
-However, the corporation is using less cash when bondholders receive their return.
+Therefore, a business that issues bonds to the general public gets funding in cash.
+However, the corporation uses less cash when bondholders receive their return.
 Recall that interest is recorded as an operating activity rather than a finance activity, even though it is a cash-out item.

 How Cash Flow Statement is Used?